Home > Programs > Business and Criminal Justice Programs > Business Administration

 Courses* taken by our Business Administration students include:

-SJVC’s Business Administration program is available Online.
-The program is also available in a hybrid format – where some of the courses are completed online and others on-ground – at the following campuses:
+SJVC’s Business Administration program is available online* and at the following campuses:

 Employers across the U.S. look to hire business professionals who are familiar with business technology and equipment, in addition to appropriate business practices and communication.

-Our Business Administration training qualifies graduates for the following careers:
+Our Business Administration training prepares graduates for the following careers:

-Students must successfully complete their courses and the Career Services Seminar (CSS100) to graduate.
-They must also meet a minimum keyboarding speed of 45 net words per minute and minimum 10 key speed of 8,000 keystrokes per hour.
+Students must successfully complete their courses and the Career Services Seminar (CSS 100) to graduate.
+They must also meet a minimum keyboarding speed of 45 net words per minute (for Certificate of Completion and Associate of Science Degree), and a minimum 10 key speed of 8,000 keystrokes per hour (for Associate of Science Degree).

 San Joaquin Valley College is accredited by the Accrediting Commission for Community and Junior Colleges, Western Association of Schools and Colleges, 10 Commercial Blvd., Suite 204, Novato, CA 94949, (415) 506-0234, an institutional accrediting body recognized by the Council for Higher Education Accreditation and the U.S. Department of Education.
 Additional information about accreditation, including the filing of complaints against member institutions, can be found at www.accjc.org.